streetwriters/notesnook/docs/faqs.md

 1. Free is not private.
 2. Privacy is not free.

-Anyone offering privacy for free is scamming you to sell your data.
+Anyone offering privacy for free is scamming you and selling your data.
 Why?
 Because every service out there has a business model. **There is no free in business models** because businesses need money to run.
 If they don't earn, they don't run.

 `$4.49/mo` is worth it because: